itsmarm0/Machine_learning_projects/README.md

 # Machine_learning_projects
-This repository contains projects demonstrating hands-on experience with various machine learning algorithms.
+This repository contains projects and experiences with machine learning algorithms by using different datasets.